atamocius/kajam-2021/README.md

 But beware, **_you are not alone_**.

+> If by any chance you are having issues running it, I have deployed the app externally https://retumbos.vercel.app/ as a backup.
+>
+> You can find the GitHub repo for this project here: https://github.com/atamocius/kajam-2021

 ## Controls

 This is a grid-based, first person shooter, so the controls are somewhat familiar.